NSION/nscIotService-docker/Installation-nscIotService.md

 #### Update git repository:
 nscIotService-docker git repository is under continous development.
 Therefore it is reasonable to update local configuration at time to time.
 This update won't overwrite your existing runtime configuration.
+This action won't upgrade nscIotServices, but brings new tools to manage NSC IOT services.

 ```text
 cd ~/nscIotService-docker